agrafix/Spock/README.md

 ### Benchmarks

-See the Spock-bench directory to reproduce.
+See the [Spock-bench repository](https://github.com/agrafix/Spock-bench) to reproduce.

 | Framework | GHC    | Version  | simple route              | route with one param      | deeply nested route |
 |-----------|--------|----------|---------------------------|---------------------------|---------------------|